New Feature: Connect Microsoft SharePoint with ContactMonkey.

 Employee mass texts should be reserved for urgent updates and crisis communications messages like employee safety alerts.

-If your text contains information that is specific to only certain departments, make sure to send it to the appropriate distribution lists
+If your text contains information that is specific to only certain departments, make sure to send it to the appropriate distribution lists.

 With ContactMonkey’s employee SMS tool, you can upload, organize, and label distribution lists, or select from the 10 previously uploaded recipient lists.
 This way, sending an SMS is even faster and you ensure that your text messages always reach the right audience and remain relevant.